 A full-time employee is, for a calendar month, an employee employed on average at least 30 hours of service per week, or 130 hours of service per month.

-Why Does Part-Time and Full-Time Classification Matter?
+Part-Time & Full-Time Classification Matters

 Misclassifying Part-Time and Full-Time Employees Can Cause Fines or Penalties